 From how to best invest to how to pay off debt to how to make ends meet, your concerns were wide-reaching.

-Last month, we asked some new DailyWorth readers to share their biggest financial struggles.
-Their responses were many, and varied from worries like how to best invest their money to how to start a business to simply making ends meet.
+We asked readers to share their biggest money problems.
+Their responses were many and varied from worries like how to best invest their money to how to start a business to simply making ends meet.

 But one thing was clear: Women are more concerned now with their finances than ever before.

-At DailyWorth, we believe that talking about financial challenges helps everyone.
-It breaks the barrier on the idea that talking about money is taboo, starts meaningful money conversations, and helps other women know that they are not alone, regardless of their financial struggles.
+We believe that talking about financial challenges helps everyone.
+It breaks the barrier on the idea that talking about money is taboo, starts meaningful money conversations and helps other women know that they are not alone, regardless of their financial struggles.

 And most importantly, it gives you back your power – the power to recognize where you’re lacking financially, the strength to be open about it, and the courage to change it.